postmanlabs/labs-docs/src/pages/docs/getting-started/postman-account.md

 > If you still have trouble logging into your Postman account, contact [Postman support](https://support.postman.com/hc/en-us).

-If you are on an Enterprise plan, you must contact your team Admins to update the password associated with your Postman account.
+If you are on an Enterprise plan, you must contact your Team Admins to update the password associated with your Postman account.

 #### Deleting your account